 That’s an awful lot of words for a fairly basic concept, I know.
 I’m well aware that I have a tendency to over explain things.
 If you’re just here to stop your dog from barking at the TV here’s the short version:

-- Find some videos with animals in them that make your dog bark
+- Find some videos that make your dog bark

 - Grab some treats

 - Sit down with your dog and watch videos

 - Give your dog treats before they start barking